SoulaimanMeskini/Displini/replit.md

 ## Overview

 This is a mobile-first habit tracking application built with React and Express.
-The app helps users track daily habits across five main areas: Health (menstrual cycle & medications), Food (nutrition & macros), Sport (fitness & workouts), Calendar (events), and To Do (task management).
-It features macro tracking, protein intake monitoring, weight goal tracking, menstrual cycle predictions, medication reminders, workout scheduling, and task organization with cross-functional integration between modules.
+The app helps users track daily habits across five main areas: Health (menstrual cycle, medications & sleep), Food (nutrition & macros), Sport (fitness & workouts), Calendar (events), and To Do (task management).
+It features macro tracking, protein intake monitoring, weight goal tracking, menstrual cycle predictions, medication reminders with completion tracking, sleep schedule with alarm and quality logging, workout scheduling, and task organization with cross-functional integration between modules.

 The application uses a clean, distraction-free interface inspired by Apple Health, Linear, and Notion, with a focus on data clarity and quick task completion.
 An AI chat assistant powered by OpenAI enables natural language commands for rapid data entry across Food, Sport, and To Do tabs.
+The To Do page features a timeline view with all-day tasks displayed as circular buttons and timed tasks sorted chronologically.

 **Latest Updates:**
-- Editable meal goals: Users can manually edit daily macro targets without using the calculator
-- Column management: Customizable Food page layout with reorderable sections and visibility toggles
-- Protected columns: Week View and Food Log are essential and cannot be hidden
-- Persistent preferences: Column order and visibility settings saved to localStorage
+- Sleep schedule: Wake and bedtime settings with alarm customization (5 sounds) and quality tracking
+- Sleep to-dos: Automatically creates wake-up and bedtime tasks in To Do timeline
+- Timeline view: To Do page now displays all-day tasks as circles, timed tasks chronologically
+- All-day tasks: Support for tasks without specific times, shown as circular buttons
+- Calendar all-day events: Events can be all-day with emoji selection
+- Event-to-do sync: Calendar events create corresponding to-do items when toggled
+- Medication completion: Marking medication to-dos complete updates Health page with timestamp
+- Time-based sorting: Tasks intelligently sorted by all-day → timed → completed

 ## User Preferences